fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 ```
 On `line 1`, we initialise a local variable `arr` and assign it to the array object `[​1​, ​2​, ​3​, ​4​, ​5​, ​6​, ​7​, ​8​, ​9​, ​10​]`.
 On `line 3`, we initialise a local variable `incremented`, and assign it to the return value of calling the `map` method on the array object referenced by `arr`.

-The `map` method has a block passed to it as an argument (as denoted by the `do...end` reserved words immediately following the `map` method call), and iterates through each element of the array object, passing it to the block parameter `n`.
+The `map` method has a block passed to it as an argument (as denoted by the `do...end` reserved words immediately following the `map` method call), and iterates through each element of the array object, passing it as an argument to the local block variable `n`.

 The `map` method returns a new array, based on the return values of the block across each iteration.
-In this case, each integer element of the array object (the value of the block parameter `n` on each iteration) has the `Integer#+` method called on it, so that each element has `1` added to it (`1` is the object passed as an argument to the `Integer#+` method).
+In this case, each integer element of the array object (the value of the local variable `n` on each iteration) has the `Integer#+` method called on it, so that each element has `1` added to it (`1` is the object passed as an argument to the `Integer#+` method).

 As there is no explicit `return` in the block, the last evaluated expression is returned - the value of `n + 1` in this case.
 As such, the `map` method will return a new array object (since the `map` method is non-destructive) of `[​2​, ​3​, ​4​, ​5​, ​6​, ​7​, ​8​, ​9​, ​10​, 11]`, and this is what is assigned to the local variable `incremented`.